alexing99/wiki-share/README.md

 # wiki-share

-names; typeless, clippings,
+names; typeless, clippings, Luddy

 ---

 Steps to Deploy:

--question book bug (image)
--some text cant be targetted? - remove reference tags and reference section? -multiple paragraphs idk -no select on headers? if going from paragraph to paragraph, cut and search for second half,
+-populate with posts
 -logo

--about page style
+-about page diagram

 ---

 Later Steps Unordered:
+-question book bug (image)
--should maybe say where in the article the quote is from -10 at a time w/ infinite scroll
+-some text cant be targetted? - remove reference tags and reference section? -multiple paragraphs idk -no select on headers? if going from paragraph to paragraph, cut and search for second half, -should maybe say where in the article the quote is from (info is actually in the link after #) -10 at a time w/ infinite scroll
 -signin with google
 -credibility rating